Frequently Asked Questions Regarding COVID-19 Response (Updated April 5, 2020)

 Q: Why hasn’t the City closed any parks?

 A: The San Bernardino County Department of Public Health is the lead authority for all public health emergencies in our City.
-The Department of Public Health encourages people to go outside and get exercise while practicing social distancing and avoid playground structures and skate parks as they are high-touch areas.
+The Department of Public Health encourages people to go outside and get exercise while practicing physical distancing and avoid playground structures and skate parks as they are high-touch areas.
+Playground structures at all parks has been cordoned off with caution tape to deter the use of the high-touch structures.
+Additionally, physical distancing signage has been posted at the City’s skate park and Park Rangers have added additional patrols.
 The County has closed the North Etiwanda Preserve, which is under the County’s jurisdiction and not the City’s, due to issues with large crowds and not being able to physically distance themselves from one another.

 Q: Is Playschool still open?